aliazargashb/user_and_group_management/README.md

 ## Project Structure
-In the following structure, roles will be placed under the `roles` directory. each role has it's own readme in it's directory.
+In the following structure, roles will be placed under the `roles` directory. each role has it's own readme in it's directory. readme file for each role can be found in the following location:
+`/opt/dcf_iac_project/roles/{role-name}/Readme.MD`

 ```bash
 ├── ansible.cfg